RCmags/TrackRobot/README.md

 The coordinates are stored in a buffer that can be filled in real time via a bluetooth module.
 Coordinates can be pushed or poped off the buffer.
 Once the vehicle is within a given radius of a coordinate, the following coodinate is made the target destination.
 This process will continue indefinitely and the vehicle will follow a closed path with the coordinates as the vertices.

-Below one can see the behavior of a vehicle using this sketch:
+Below is a small vehicle using this sketch:

 <img src = "/images/tank1_res.jpg" width = "31%"> <img src = "/images/tank2_res.jpg" width = "31%"> <img src = "/images/tank3_res.jpg" width = "31%">